Cognitive Disorders Clinic

 We work in partnership with your local doctor (GP), Prince of Wales Hospital and Community Health Services, local pharmacies and other Aged care service providers (including War Memorial Hospital, Day centres and residential aged care facilities).

-Our clinic is held on Thursdays from 9.00 am - 1.00 pm at the Adult Outpatient Department, Level 2, Campus Centre, Prince of Wales Hospital.
+Our clinic is held on Wednesdays from 1.00 - 4.00 pm and Thursdays from 9.00 am - 1.00 pm at the Adult Outpatient Department, Level 2, Campus Centre, Prince of Wales Hospital.

 You may need to wait from 3 - 6 months for your first appointment.

-If you need to change or cancel your appointment, please telephone the Aged Care Department during business hours on 02 9382 4252.
+If you change your address and/or phone number, or need to change or cancel your appointment, please telephone the Aged Care Department during business hours on 02 9382 4252.

 Please ask your GP (local doctor) to organise the following tests before your appointment with us: